algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - Edges are drawn between nodes to represent signal connections, with different colors and styles to indicate signal propagation.
 - Simulation can now run step-by-step.

+To match the requirement in the first time, the team will use a simple representation of the FPGA structure, with basic shapes for nodes and lines for connections.
+The team will focus on functionality first, ensuring that the visualization accurately represents the FPGA structure and signal propagation.

 The front-end will use D3.js to create the visualization, with interactive components for controlling simulations, exploring signal paths, and analyzing FPGA behavior.
 The visualization will be updated in real-time as the simulation progresses, allowing users to observe signal propagation and analyze the behavior of the FPGA design.

 To avoid confusion regarding cable management, the team will use a color code to differentiate the signals.
 The color code will be as follows